Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Of course, in your walk through Florence after sunset, you can not miss an ice cream, and is that traveling to Italy and not having an Italian ice cream is something that can not be allowed.
 Cheer up and do not hesitate to go to Gelateria La Carraia.

 You have two options: On the one hand, next to the Church of Santa Croce, in Via dei Benci, there is a gelateria, and there is also another one next to the Carraia Bridge, in Piazza Nazario Sauro.
 The Carraia is open every day of the week from 11 am to midnight.
 So don't hesitate to come after an aperitif or after dinner.
-You can choose from a wide menu of flavors.
+You can choose from a wide range of flavors.

-What time does it get dark in Florence?
+At what time does it get dark in Florence?

 Florence by night| ©Rane Martin